KeyStruck

 - Frosted glass or flat fill.
 Translucent vibrancy by default; switch to a solid capsule with adjustable opacity if you prefer something simpler.

 - Pop animation, sound, position.
-Optional spring-scale entrance, 6 built-in macOS sounds, 7 screen positions.
+Optional spring-scale entrance, six built-in macOS sounds, seven screen positions.

 Get KeyStruck

-Free direct download.
+Free trial, then a one-time license.
 Requires macOS 13 or later.
 Auto-updates via Sparkle.